sidecartridge/sidecart-site-dev-docs/sidecartridge-multidevice/troubleshooting_v2.md

    1. Wi-Fi signal quality (RSSI check above).
    2. Reformat the microSD card with the [SD Card Formatter](https://www.sdcard.org/downloads/formatter/) and try a fresh download.
    3. Reflash the base firmware as described in [Restoring factory settings](#restoring-factory-settings).
-4. After a successful retry, the new app shows in Booster without HTTP error 14, and `/apps/` contains matching UUID pairs with the expected sizes.
+4. After a successful retry, the new app shows in Booster without error 11 / 14, and `/apps/` contains matching UUID pairs with the expected sizes.

 ## Restoring factory settings